vovandreevik/Shape-Manipulation/README.md

 ## Usage
 The program reads shape descriptions from an input file, including rectangles and composite shapes.

+You can perform operations like moving and scaling on the shapes as specified in the input file.

-The program sorts the shapes by their area and displays the sorted results.
+The program then sorts the shapes by their area and displays the sorted results.

 Invalid or unsupported shape descriptions are ignored.